Visual Odometry with Neuromorphic Resonator Networks: Discussion

 \section{Discussion}

-We developed a novel neuromorphic solution to visual odometry (VO) or self-motion estimation, one of the fundamental algorithms in robotics \cite{nister2004visual,scaramuzza2011visual}.
-Combining the proposed VO algorithm with an event-based camera, we demonstrate state-of-the-art performance.
+We propose a novel solution to visual odometry (VO), or self-motion estimation -- one of the fundamental tasks in robotics \cite{nister2004visual,scaramuzza2011visual}.
+On a data set collected with an event-based camera \cite{mueggler2017event}, we achieve state-of-the-art performance of the proposed VO algorithm.
+In a simplified setting, we also demonstrate its applicability to a robotics task.
+While more research is required to expand this approach to 3D movement and scenes, this is the first demonstration of the feasibility of using VSA resonator networks for VO.

+In the last decade remarkable progress has been made in performing visual odometry tasks with event-based cameras \cite{cook_2011,kim_2014,mueggler_2014,censi_2014, weikersdorfer_2014, gallego_2015,kueng_2016, rebecq_2017EMVS, rebecq2016evo, gallego2018unifying, zhu_2019}.
+The use of event-based cameras enables high temporal resolution ($>1kHz$), robustness to light intensity changes, with reduced motion blur at a lower computational and energy cost compared to high-speed cameras.
+Efficient solutions to VO are crucial for energy-constrained robotics applications such as small autonomous drones~\cite{palossi_2019} and planetary rovers~\cite{moravec1980obstacle, lacroix1999rover, corke2004omnidirectional}.

 Our approach leverages VSAs, recently proposed as a framework for programming neuromorphic hardware~\cite{KleykoComputingParadigm2021}.
-Notably, the proposed solution combines three recent innovations in VSAs: (1) fractional power encoding \cite{frady_2019precession, komer_2019, frady2021VFA} for encoding continuous quantities and transforms, (2) resonator networks \cite{frady_2020_resonator,kent_2020resonator} for efficiently analyzing the visual input, and (3) phasor-based VSA models \cite{frady_2019tpam, frady_2019precession} for enabling a neuromorphic implementation.
+Notably, the proposed solution combines three recent innovations in VSAs: (1) fractional power encoding \cite{frady_2019precession, komer_2019, frady2021VFA} for encoding continuous quantities and transforms, (2) resonator networks \cite{frady_2020_resonator,kent_2020resonator} for efficiently analyzing the visual input, and (3) phasor-based VSA models \cite{frady_2019tpam, frady_2019precession} for enabling a spiking neuromorphic implementation.

+Neuromorphic computing holds great promise for efficiency, as demonstrated in several applications~\cite{davies2021advancing}.
+Designing algorithms for this unconventional computing architecture, however, is a challenge.
+Our results showcase a new VSA-based computing framework for programming neuromorphic computations.
+As shown in the companion paper~\cite{renner2022T}, the algorithm can be directly converted into a spiking implementation, which allows us to implement the resonator network onto Intel's research chip Loihi \citep{davies2018loihi}.
+Further details of this implementation and demonstration of gains in power efficiency are presented there~\cite{renner2022T}.